’Midsommar’ Is The Defining Travel Movie Of This Generation

 While the outset of Midsommar captures truths about navigating your 20s — the most selfish decade of adulthood — in an era where no one dares to seem selfish, it’s the scenes with the mysterious Hårga in Sweden that cut the deepest for travelers.
 They also provide Midsommar‘s closest analog: Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan.
 The Sacha Baron Cohen comedy of 2006 was genius in its ability to use the American idea of “cultural respect” as a double-edged sword.
 Watching the guests at a supper club squirm when Borat behaves horribly at their dinner party gives rise to perhaps the movie’s funniest moment; watching patrons at a honky-tonk sing along with the words “throw the Jew down the well” offers its most insightful (with the guise of cultural respect allowing people’s own bigotry to shine through).

 While Baron Cohen cast a light on Americans-at-home, Aster uses similar forces to power the plot of a movie about Americans abroad.
-Much of Midsommar wouldn’t be possible without people being willing to subvert their own ideas of right and wrong in the name of cultural respect.
-In fact, the characters say as much after two elders pencil dive off a cliff to their presumed deaths, then have their skulls smashed in with mallets.
+Much of Midsommar wouldn’t be possible unless its characters were willing to subvert their own ideas of right and wrong in the name of cultural respect.
+In fact, Christian says as much after two elders pencil dive off a cliff to their presumed deaths, then have their skulls smashed in with mallets.

 DANI: Are you just not at all disturbed by what happened?